Lavers Hill: Town Features

 Tourist information is located at the newest establishment in Lavers Hill.
 Built from recycled local materials "The Shoppe" showcases the produce and products of the local residents and has an onsite cafe serving homemade pastries and great coffee.

 Lavers Hill Post Office opened around 1902.
 Its name is Yatzies and is currently owned by the Yates family.
 This town used to have a bakery called McDuff's, however it has ceased to function and is up for sale.

 There is a town hall, opened in 1933.
 Locals use it for CERT meetings, badminton matches, progress meetings and other uses like that.
 On the way to Port Campbell, along the right of the road, there is a police station.
-Opposite to the Police Station there is the roadhouse and the tavern.
+Opposite to the Police Station there is the roadhouse and a tavern.

 Lavers Hill is a favourite among tourist hotspots as it is only half an hour to the Twelve Apostles, an hour to Colac, is on the Great Ocean Road, is half an hour to the Otway Fly, and is less than an hour to Apollo Bay.
 It is the meeting point of the roads to Colac, Cobden, Apollo Bay and Port Campbell.